nobu-maeda/n3xb/specs/trade-response/trade-response.md

 A Trade Response is in response to a Take Order Message to let the Taker know whether the take order have been accepted and the trade should proceed to the Trade Phase.
 If that's not possible, the Maker should provide best effort to let the Taker know the reason why.

+## Timeout

+Note that a Maker has a specific amount of time to accept or reject an offer from a Taker, otherwise the Taker shall time-out and assume failure.
+The Taker Trade Engine might want to consider marking the Order as bad to avoid repeated attempt in trying to take the Order.
+The specific time for this time-out needs to be Trade Engine dependent, but such a time-out shall be implemented at the n3xB protocol level.

 ## Reliability

 To improve robustness before entering into a Trade Phase, Maker should also ensure that at least several of the relays listed by the Taker's Relay List Metadata ([NIP-65](https://github.com/nostr-protocol/nips/blob/master/65.md)) is added as backup relays in the Maker's own relay list.